Megaemce/shan_shui/README.md

 ## 🏗️ Tech stack

-React and nothing more! ✨
+React, TypeScript and SVG.
+Nothing more! ✨

 ## ⚙️ Installation